AzethMeron/Zeke-2.0/README.md

 Limitation: You cannot remove support to feature if both are true
 - it was used previously, and its data is saved in "database".
 - Data of this feature (script) uses class.

+---
+# Engine: Environmental variables:

+There're more env vars used than I've put in initial requirements.
+Some are mandatory, some are optional, for specific features.
+All apis below have free, limited keys you can get.

+ENGINE ENVIRONMENTAL VARS:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;DISCORD_TOKEN="your discord token - https://discord.com/developers/applications"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) DETECT_LANGUAGE_TOKEN="your token for detect language - https://detectlanguage.com"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) DROPBOX_TOKEN="your token for dropbox app - https://www.dropbox.com/developers/documentation/python"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) DEBUG_MODE="value doesn't matter, but if you set this var then debug tools will be activated and command errors will display full traceback instead of only exception"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) DATA_SAVE_INTERVAL_MIN=60 # interval between saves of data in minutes, default 60
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) PURGE_DIR_INTERVAL_MIN=360 # interval between purge of temporary directory in minutes, default 360 (6 hours)
+Dropbox token is important cause for systems like Heroku (without permanent memory storage) every restart will result in removal of all data.

+ENVIRONMENTAL VARS OF FEATURES:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) DEEP_AI_KEY="your api key for deep ai - https://deepai.org"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) SERP_API_KEY="your api key for serp api - https://serpapi.com"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) MUSIC_PROC_COUNT=4 # number of processes used by music.py to download audio from yt, default 4

+If optional environmental variable isn't set, it uses some default value (that has harsh limitations) or disables given feature.